 Camille applies her background in higher education, workforce development, social work, and political science to support and train scientific community managers.
 Before joining the CSCCE she helped start up The City University of New York’s Advanced Science Research Center, where she created community and public engagement programs, organized events and professional development training, and oversaw various communications and marketing projects.
 Camille has additionally designed, delivered, and evaluated evidence-based career development programs sponsored by the US National Science Foundation and the New York City Department of Health and Mental Hygiene.
 In 2019, she participated in the CSCCE Community Engagement Fellowship Program (CEFP 2019).

-Trainer and Curriculum Assistant
+Junior Trainer and Curriculum Assistant